 Unlike the CCPA, the LGPD does not take into account the size or revenue of a company, instead, it focuses on the information a company holds.
 Under article 3 of the LGPD, any organization that performs the following tasks are liable to comply with the LGPD:

 “Processing data within the territory of Brazil, Processing the data of individuals who are within the territory of Brazil.
 The location of the data operator is immaterial."

 “Processing data which was collected within the territory of Brazil.”

-and what to do in order to comply, sign up to get a free copy of the PrivacyOps book
+To learn more about LGPD as well as other privacy regulations across the globe, and what your organization can do in order to comply, sign up to get a free copy of the PrivacyOps book.

 The LGPD has a number of regulations that organizations need to be aware of before they can hope to stay in compliance with this legislation.
 Following is a quick checklist that can be a stepping stone towards compliance with the LGPD.

 Securiti is an award-winning compliance solution which revolves around the concept of PrivacyOps.
 The PrivacyOps framework calls for utilization of robotic automation, artificial intelligence and machine learning.
 This system automates the majority of tasks, freeing up resources for other business operations.

 Securiti helps businesses map data over a web of internal and external systems and stitch a data graph to link personal data with each individual.
 It can also conduct automated internal assessment of policies as well as third-party vendors, manage consent and do a lot more!
 It is the ultimate tool towards compliance with LGPD as well as any other data privacy regulation in the world.